ssvlabs/awesome-ssv/README.md

 ### Get funding

-You can hop into ssv discord channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330) and get feedback on your ideas.
+You can hop into SSV discord channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330) and get feedback on your ideas.
 You may also check [active grants](https://grants.ssv.network/) directly.
-If you are considering applying for one, write in ssv discord and tag @Matty and @MarkoInEther.
+If you are considering applying for one, write in SSV discord and tag @Matty and @MarkoInEther.
 They will be happy to help you draft a rock star grant application.

 ### Connect with teams

-Best way is via discord channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330), ask there, tag the team directly and also @MarkoInEther and @Matty.
+The best way is via discord channel [#devs-support](https://discord.com/channels/723834989506068561/766640777815523330), ask there, tag the team directly, and also @MarkoInEther and @Matty.
 They will help you to get to the right person.

 ---